cea-hpc/modules/INSTALL.rst

 --enable-set-manpath  Prepend man page directory defined by the ``--mandir``
-                      option to the MANPATH environment variable in the shell initialization scripts. (default=yes) --enable-set-binpath  Prepend binary directory defined by the ``--bindir`` option to the PATH environment variable in the shell initialization scripts. (default=yes) --enable-dotmodulespath
+                      option to the MANPATH environment variable in the shell initialization scripts. (default=yes) --enable-append-manpath
+                      Append rather prepend man page directory to the MANPATH environment variable when the ``--enable-set-manpath``
+                      option is enabled. (default=no) --enable-set-binpath  Prepend binary directory defined by the ``--bindir`` option to the PATH environment variable in the shell initialization scripts. (default=yes) --enable-append-binpath
+                      Append rather prepend binary directory to the PATH environment variable when the ``--enable-set-binpath``
+                      option is enabled. (default=no) --enable-dotmodulespath
                       Set the module paths defined by ``--with-modulepath`` option in a ``.modulespath`` file (following C version